kirsho/DASH/WGBS/DMT_analysis/README.md

 # Methylator package
-**Methylator** is a bunch of R scripts designed for DNA methylation studies with [Bisulfite sequencing](https://en.wikipedia.org/wiki/Bisulfite_sequencing) technics.
-It has been developped at the [BiBs](https://parisepigenetics.github.io/umr7216bioinfofacility/) plateform at [UMR7216 - Paris Epigenetics](http://parisepigenetics.com/) by Olivier Kirsh and Magali Hennion.
+**Methylator** is a bunch of `bash` & `R` scripts designed for DNA methylation studies with [Bisulfite sequencing](https://en.wikipedia.org/wiki/Bisulfite_sequencing) technics.
+It has been developped at the [BiBs](https://parisepigenetics.github.io/umr7216bioinfofacility/) plateform at [UMR7216 - Paris Epigenetics](http://parisepigenetics.com/) by Olivier Kirsh.
+An integration within a snakemake workflow is under development.

 **Methylator** performs the secondary analyses like genomic features annotations and figures.
 These R scripts are executed on HPC infrasctructures like [ipop-up](https://reyjul.gitlab.io/documentation-ipop-up/) or [ifb](https://ifb-elixirfr.gitlab.io/cluster/doc/) equiped with [slurm](https://slurm.schedmd.com/documentation.html) scheduler.